South Pacific Cruises

 For culture, diverse and beautiful flora and fauna, beaches and inviting waters, backpacking opportunities and watersports such as surfing and diving, Vanuatu, Samoa and Fiji are just some of the unmissable charms of the South Pacific.
 Cruising the South Pacific is simply a dream for lovers of the outdoors and adventure.
 A cruise is guaranteed to take you to the best of the South Pacific and introuduce you to cultures and ways of life that will encourage you to return again and again.

 Don't miss the local beach bar-b-que!
-Freshest Seafood to die for.
+Fresh Seafood that is to die for.

 - Papeete, Tahiti - Papeete, Tahiti